Skip to main content

 The Bottom Line

 The goal isn't perfection.
 It's visibility.
-When you know which jobs went over, by how much, and why, you can fix the estimating process, adjust staffing, and stop the margin leaks before they compound across your whole portfolio.
+If you're not tracking budget vs. actual at the job level, you're in the 80% who don't know whether they're over or under.
+Start there.
+When you can see which jobs went over, by how much, and why, you can fix the estimating process, adjust staffing, and stop the margin leaks before they compound across your whole portfolio.

 Q: How does Level help with budget tracking?
 A: We build a budget vs. actual dashboard connected to your QuickBooks and field service software.
 Every job shows estimated vs. actual cost in real time, broken out by labor, materials, and subs.
 We flag jobs trending over budget before they finish — not after.
 The first audit is free.

 Q: What's a reasonable budget variance target?
-A: For most $3-30M contractors, landing within +/- 15% of budget on 80% of jobs is a strong target.
+A: For most $3-30M contractors, landing within +/- 15% of budgeted labor hours on 80% of jobs is a strong target.
 The best contractors in our data run within 10%.
-Getting there requires consistent estimating methodology, realistic labor hour estimates, and disciplined change order processes.
+Getting there requires consistent estimating methodology, realistic labor hour estimates by role, and disciplined change order processes.

 Q: Should I budget every job?
 A: Every job above $2-5K should have at least a labor hour estimate and materials budget.
 Below that threshold, standard pricing by job type is more efficient.
 The key is consistency — if you only budget some jobs, your variance analysis is skewed by selection bias.